 Also good is to get outdoors at every opportunity – fresh air and exercise have numerous other benefits too.
 If you think you could be at risk of Vitamin D deficiency, then you could speak to your doctor, who may be able to run a routine test to check on your Vitamin D levels.
 Alternatively, just take a supplement in the winter.

-The recommended daily amount of Vitamin D is around 10 micrograms/day (400 IU) for an adult.
+The recommended daily amount is around 10 micrograms/day (400 IU) for an adult.
 For babies and young children, the recommended daily amount of Vitamin D is 7 – 8.5 micrograms.
 Don’t think that more is better – overdoing it could cause side effects.

 So, in a nutshell, eat plenty of oily fish, get outside in the fresh air as often as possible, and certainly when the sun is out.
 Consider taking a supplement during the winter months at least, and perhaps all year round if you are in a higher-risk group.